 1. 50% Increase In GER

-The NEP (New Education Policy) aims to increase the GER (Gross Enrolment Ratio) from 26.3% to 50%.
+The NEP (New Education Policy) aims to increase the GER (Gross Enrollment Ratio) from 26.3% to 50%.
 This policy would require increasing the number of students studying in higher education and expanding the number of university places.

 2. Interdisciplinary General Education

-The policy gives a comprehensive, interdisciplinary, and broad-based college education with flexible study plans, more choices in choosing subjects, and more flexibility to leave the course with an accredited degree.
+The policy provides a comprehensive, interdisciplinary, and broad-based college education with flexible study plans, more choices in choosing subjects, and more flexibility to leave the course with an accredited degree.
 It will now be possible for undergrads to choose the number of years they want with the appropriate degree.

 3. Regulations or Systems